Published in October 1, 2024

 Importance of Regular Superannuation Review and Consolidation

 Regularly reviewing your superannuation is crucial for ensuring that your retirement savings are on track.
 By keeping a close eye on your super, you can identify opportunities to increase your balance and address any issues before they become significant problems.
 Consolidating multiple super accounts into one can simplify management and reduce fees, potentially boosting your retirement savings.
+It’s also essential to consider estate planning, which many overlook.
+Sort yours out with Willed to ensure your assets are distributed according to your wishes and not left to the government.

 Checking Super Statements